vectra-ai-research/MAAD-AF/README.md

  - Submit bugs or other issues related to the tool directly in the "Issues" section

 ### Request Features
  - Share those great ideas.
-Submit new features to add to the MAAD-AFs functionality.
+Submit new features by submitting a PR or sharing them in the Discussions.

 ## Contact
-- If you found this tool useful, want to share an interesting use-case, bring issues to attention, whatever the reason - I would love to hear from you.
-You can contact at: maad-af@vectra.ai or post in repository Discussions.
+- If you found this tool useful, want to share an interesting use-case, bring issues to attention, whatever the reason - share them.
+You can email at: maad-af@vectra.ai or post it in Discussions on GitHub.